I’ve put together this list of beaches near Savannah GA to help you plan the perfect getaway next time you’re visiting the city.

 📸 Photo Opportunities: Botany Bay Heritage Preserve and Boneyard Beach are two of the most photographed places on Edisto Island.
 Botany Bay has a pretty tree-lined drive and lots of natural areas, while the beach is loaded with driftwood.

-Beaches Near Savannah GA Map and Summary
+Beaches Near Savannah GA Map

 Whew, that was a lot of information!
 Here’s a quick recap to help you out.